-- 1 The orientation values given for food quantities are consumption quantities, i.e. peeling and cooking losses are already factored in.
-The actual quantities should be based on experience (see also chapters 3.3 and 4.1.1). - 2 Given the eating habits of German children and adolescents, fish was not included in the nutrient-optimised breakfast and snack menus.
+- The orientation values given for food quantities are consumption quantities, i.e. peeling and cooking losses are already factored in.
+The actual quantities should be based on experience (see also chapters 3.3 and 4.1.1). - 2 Given the eating habits of German children, fish was not included in the nutrient-optimised breakfast and snack menus.

 3 There is no recommendation on the number of eggs to be consumed.
-In the nutrient-optimised meal plans, approx. 20 to 30 g (mixed diet) or 30 to 40 g (ovo-lacto-vegetarian diet) of eggs per week were calculated for breakfast and snacks.
+In the nutrient optimised meal plans, no eggs were calculated for breakfasts and snacks.